HashVsEvilDead/books/summaries/workplace/003-peopleware.md

 There was never a technological reason for these failures - it always boiled down to sociological problems.
 Most people in the industry like to think they are in high-tech business.
 The truth is only the people who brought the breakthroughs are in the _high-tech_ business.
 The rest of us are appliers of their work.
 We're in the _people business_.

+> Most managers think technology is their principal concern.
+They spend their time puzzling over the most convoluted and most interesting puzzles that their people will have to solve, almost as though they themselves were going to do the work rather than manage it.
+They are forever on the lookout for a technical whiz-bang that promises to automate away part of the work.
+The most strongly people-oriented aspects of their responsibility are often given the lowest priority.

+The main reason we tend to focus on the technical rather than the human side of the work is not because it's more crucial, but because it's easier to do.
+Thinking about product features is positively trivial compared to figuring out why a developer is in a blue funk or why another one is dissatisfied with the company after only a few months.
+Human interactions are complicated and never very crisp and clean in their effects, but they matter more than any other aspect of the work.
+If you find yourself concentrating on the technology rather than the sociology, you're like the vaudeville character who loses his keys on a dark street and looks for them on the adjacent street because, as he explains, "The light is better there."

 ### 2. Make a Cheeseburger, sell a Cheeseburger

 > Speaking to a group of software managers, we introduced a strategy for what we think of as iterative design.
 The idea is that some designs are intrinsically defect-prone; they ought to be rejected, not repaired.
 Such dead ends should be expected in the design activity.
 The lost effort of the dead end is a small price to pay for a clean, fresh start.
 To our surprise, many managers felt this would pose an impossible political problem for their own bosses: “How can we throw away a product that our company has paid to produce?”
 They seemed to believe that they’d be better off salvaging the defective version even though it might cost more in the long run.

-It should be acceptable, even encouraged to make mistakes
+It should be acceptable, even encouraged to make mistakes.

-> Fostering an atmosphere that doesn’t allow for error simply makes people defensive.
-They don’t try things that may turn out badly.
-You encourage this defensiveness when you try to systematize the process, when you impose rigid methodologies so that staff members are not allowed to make any of the key strategic decisions lest they make them incorrectly.
+> Fostering an atmosphere that doesn't allow for error simply makes people defensive.
+They don't try things that may turn out badly.
+The average level of technology may be modestly improved by any steps you take to inhibit error.
+The team sociology, however, can suffer grievously.
+The opposite approach would be to encourage people to make some errors.
+You do this by asking your folks on occasion what dead-end roads they've been down, and by making sure they understand that "none" is not the best answer.
+When people blow it, they should be congratulated—that's part of what they're being paid for.

 In traditional management, it's difficult to recognize more intangible contributions.
 People's worth tends to be evaluated based on the _quantity_ of work they do, like the amount of lines of code they produce.

-> The catalyst is important because the project is always in a state of flux.
-Someone who can help a project to jell is worth two people who just do work.

-It might be difficult for a "regular" manager to recognize catalyst's contribution

 > I was teaching an in-house design course some years ago, when one of the upper managers buttonholed me to request that I assess some of the people in the course (his project staff).
 He was particularly curious about one woman.
-It was obvious he had his doubts about her: “I don’t quite see what she adds to a project; she’s not a great developer or tester or much of anything.”
-With a little investigation, I turned up this intriguing fact: During her 12 years at the company, the woman in question had never worked on a project that had been anything other than a huge success.
-It wasn’t obvious what she was adding, but projects always succeeded when she was around.
+It was obvious he had his doubts about her: "I don't quite see what she adds to a project, she's not a great developer or tester or much of anything."
+With a little investigation, I turned up this intriguing fact: During her twelve years at the company, the woman in question had never worked on a project that had been anything other than a huge success.
+It wasn't obvious what she was adding, but projects always succeeded when she was around.
 After watching her in class for a week and talking to some of her co-workers, I came to the conclusion that she was a superb catalyst.
 Teams naturally jelled better when she was there.
 She helped people communicate with each other and get along.
 Projects were more fun when she was part of them.
 When I tried to explain this idea to the manager, I struck out.
-He just didn’t recognize the role of catalyst as essential to a project.
+He just didn't recognize the role of catalyst as essential to a project.
+The catalyst is important because the project is always in a state of flux.
+Someone who can help a project to jell is worth two people who just do work.

-The more intensely deadlined the project is, the more important is to have frequent revisits of the project's goal and purpose and brainstorming sessions about the project's parts.

->The project that has to be done by an impossible fixed date is the very one that can’t afford not to have frequent brainstorms and even a project dinner or some such affair to help the individual participants knit into an effective whole.
+It might be difficult for a "regular" manager to recognize catalyst's contribution.

 ### 3. Vienna Waits for You